AODocs-Dev/api-documentation/src/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 VERSION 1 (hyperlink opens in same tab)

-Read more in [HTTP status codes in AODocs APIs](/docs/aodocs-staging.altirnao.com/1/c/Guides/60-Best%20practices/10-HTTP%20status%20codes%20and%20error%20scenarios)to determine the type of issue and how to resolve it.
+Read more in [HTTP status codes in AODocs APIs](/docs/aodocs-staging.altirnao.com/1/c/Guides/60-Best%20practices/10-HTTP%20status%20codes%20and%20error%20scenarios) to determine the type of issue and how to resolve it.

 VERSION 2 (hyperlink opens in separate tab)

 Read more in <a href="/docs/aodocs-staging.altirnao.com/1/c/Guides/60-Best%20practices/10-HTTP%20status%20codes%20and%20error%20scenarios" target="_blank" rel="noopener"><span>HTTP status codes in AODocs APIs</span></a> to determine the type of issue and how to resolve it.

+VERSION 3 (hyperlink opens in separate tab; no span tag)

+Read more in <a href="/docs/aodocs-staging.altirnao.com/1/c/Guides/60-Best%20practices/10-HTTP%20status%20codes%20and%20error%20scenarios" target="_blank" rel="noopener">HTTP status codes in AODocs APIs</a> to determine the type of issue and how to resolve it.

 ## Pagination